richardhenyash/artofnht/TESTING.md

 ## Automated Testing ##

-### Custom CSS Styling ###
-[Custom CSS styling](./assets/css/style.css) was validated using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/).
-2 errors were reported on a redundant class.
-The class was removed and the code was re-validated, and passed with no errors.

 ### HTML ###
 All HTML code was validated using the [W3C Markup validation service](https://validator.w3.org/).
 One warning was generated on the [Home](index.html) page.